carlz2k/cribl/README.md

 # Logs Retrieval API

 This is an app that allows user to retrieve lines, most recent first, from a file in /var/log directory.
+It is developed using NodeJs and ReactJs with Koa used as the web framework and server.

 ## Features
 1) User can stream a file by specifying a file name